nickbrandt/GitLab/doc/user/incident_management/index.md

 ### Embedded metrics

-Metrics can be embedded anywhere where GitLab Markdown is used.
-This issues issues, merge requests and comments.
+Metrics can be embedded anywhere where GitLab Markdown is used, for example, descriptions and comments on issues and merge requests.

 #### GitLab hosted metrics